xlladdins/xll/docs/Excel4Macros/ADD.BAR.md

 **Remarks**

--   ADD.BAR just creates a new menu bar; it does not display it.
+  - > ADD.BAR just creates a new menu bar; it does not display it.
 Use
     > SHOW.BAR to display a menu bar.
 The argument to the SHOW.BAR
     > function should be the number returned by ADD.BAR or a reference
     > to the cell containing ADD.BAR.

--   You can define up to 15 custom menu bars at one time.
+  - > You can define up to 15 custom menu bars at one time.
 If you carry
     > out an ADD.BAR function when more than 15 custom menu bars are
-    > already defined, Microsoft Excel returns the \#VALUE! error value.
+    > already defined, Microsoft Excel returns the \#VALUE\! error
+    > value.

 **Example**